 “Life is too short to work at a job you hate, but everyone has to do something someone else is willing to pay them for.”

-Bearing in mind Barry Moltz‘s observation that “Entrepreneurs start businesses because..they have no choice.
+“Entrepreneurs start businesses because…they have no choice.
 Passion and energy drive them on good days and sustain them on bad days.”
-We come to this gem from Evelyn Rodriguez
+Barry Moltz in “You Need To Be A Little Crazy”

 It certainly sounds like a great prescription for happy entrepreneurial existence.
 Since entrepreneurship blends into (takes over?) much of the rest of your life, you might as well enjoy it, and pursue it in ways that are consistent with your values.